-The winners of the 20th anniversary edition of the Sheikh Zayed Book Award reflect the Award’s sustained international engagement and its pivotal role in ensuring that Arab literature and scholarship remain central to the wider global cultural conversation.
+The winners of the 20th anniversary edition of the Sheikh Zayed Book Award reflect the Award’s international engagement and its role in ensuring that Arab literature and scholarship remain central to the wider global cultural conversation.
 The 8 laureates hail from countries including Germany, Egypt, the United States, Iraq, Jordan, Morocco, and the United Arab Emirates.
 Their work reflects the Award’s two-decade commitment to foster intercultural and intellectual dialogue across literary, academic and cultural spheres.

-For the international publishing community, this 20th anniversary edition highlights exceptional scholarship and translation, underscoring the vital role of cross-border partnerships in advancing knowledge.
+The Literature category winner is Egyptian novelist, judge, and legal scholar Ashraf Elashmawy for Births in the Zoo (Al Dar Al Masriah), a realist novel set in Giza Zoo that offers a satirical take on Egyptian society.
 In the Translation category, Iraqi-American food historian Nawal Nasrallah was recognised for Smorgasbords of Andalusi and Maghribi Dishes and Their Salutary Benefits (Brill).
 A translation of the 13th-century cookbook Anwāʿ al-Ṣaydala fī Alwān al-Aṭʿima, it provides insights into culinary history and was praised for maintaining both fidelity and elegance in its translation.
+The Publishing & Technology Award was awarded to the Emirates Literature Foundation in recognition of its role in fostering a vibrant literary ecosystem and championing the UAE as a global hub for literature.

-“This is an extraordinary honour and I find it difficult to put my gratitude into words.
+On receiving the Sheikh Zayed Book Award Stefan Weidner said: “This is an extraordinary honour and I find it difficult to put my gratitude into words.
 Many renowned international scholars and authors have received the award.
 The fact that my name now appears alongside theirs on the list of laureates fills me with both humility and pride.”

 Nele Holdack, Publishing Director for Moderne Classics and Die Andere Bibliothek at Aufbau Verlag, publisher of Stefan Weidner’s Der Arabische Diwan shared her thoughts on the win: